kippnorcal/KIPP-NorCal-Python-Style-Guide/README.md

 The Pipfile.lock file is a file that tracks the specific packages that are installed in the environment (based on what is in the Pipfile).
 The Pipfile.lock file is not meant to be edited.

 ### How we use Pipenv
-It is recommended by Pipenv and others to always set up you environment by installing from the Pipfile.lock.
+It is recommended by Pipenv and others to always set up you environment by installing from the Pipfile.lock file.
 We don't do it this way, so forget what you just read.

-We always build out docker images by installing Pipenv and then running `pipenv intall --skip-lock`.
-This command will create a virtual environment with the most up-to-date versions of a repos dependencies allowed by the Pipfile.
+We always build our docker images by installing Pipenv and then running `pipenv intall --skip-lock`.
+This command will create a virtual environment with the most up-to-date versions of a repo's dependencies allowed by the Pipfile.
 The benefit to this is that it ensures our repos are operating on the most up-to-date code as possible.
 The downside is that sometimes a new release of a package might not be compatible with your code or other dependencies in your repo.
 This is where the Pipfile.lock comes in handy.

 The Pipfile.lock file is our plan to handle any dependency issues.
 While developing, keep your Pipfile.lock file up to date by running `pipenv update` regularly.
 If you hit an issue, you can fall back to the Pipfile.lock on main in Github.
 When you finish developing, make sure your most up to date Pipfile.lock is included in your PR so we are able to recreate the last known stable environment for the repo.